-When Baby Refuses A Bottle
+What to Do When Baby Refuses a Bottle

 Christine Sweeney, LICSW Program Manager, Parent Connection, BIDMC

-The non-breastfeeding parent is often the one left to struggle with a screaming, hungry baby whom they are unable to soothe.
+The non-breastfeeding parent is often the one left to struggle with a screaming, hungry baby whom they are unable to comfort.
 There is nothing that leaves a parent feeling more helpless and diminishes their sense of competence than being unable to provide food and comfort to their baby.
-It’s an awful feeling, and can easily take couples down a really dark road of frustration, resentment and blame.
+It's an awful feeling, and can easily take one down a really dark road of frustration, resentment and blame.

 - Feeding involves more than just satisfying hunger.
 It is an interactive experience involving touch and eye contact.
 Try offering the bottle, having baby skin to skin.
-(Partner takes off his/her shirt, baby dressed in a diaper with a blanket covering his/her back.)

-- Warm the nipple by running under warm water, and then gently stoke baby’s lips with the nipple from top to bottom to illicit the rooting reflex.
+- Warm the bottle nipple by running under warm water, and then gently stoke baby's lips with the nipple from top to bottom to illicit the rooting reflex.

 - Nipples that seem to work best are those with a wide base that slope gradually toward a short nipple.
-Start with a slow flow nipple, made of soft, easily compressible material such as silicone (to protect baby from latex allergens)
+Start with a slow flow nipple, made of soft, easily compressible material such as silicone (to protect baby from latex allergens).

 - Use a small cup (shot-glass size) that holds just 1 or 2 ounces of human milk or formula.
 Cups made of flexible plastic allow you to bend the cup into a spout shape.
 You can use a small cup that you may already have in your home or purchase cups made especially for infant feeding.
-These are available from Leche League International and Ameda Egnell as well as from hospitals and lactation consultants.

 - Fill the cup at least half full with the supplement.
 Fill several cups so you don't have to interrupt the rhythm of the feed to refill the cup.

 - Tuck a cloth diaper or small towel under baby's chin to absorb drips, or use an absorbent bib.
-You might want to swaddle baby in a receiving blanket to keep his hands out of the way.
+You might want to swaddle baby in a receiving blanket to keep their hands out of the way.

 - Hold baby on you lap in an upright supported position.